 We’ve been paying way too much attention to the wage gap and not enough to wage gains.

-You Do It For the Personal Empowerement, Not the Zeros
+You Do It For the Personal Empowerment, Not the Zeros

-Most of the women who earn a lot underwent a personal self-development that made them feel better, more secure, and more fulfilled.
+Most of the women who earn a lot undergo a personal self-development that makes them feel better, more secure, and more fulfilled.

 As the author says: “not the zeros on our paychecks, but the impact on our psyches”.